 We like to go to the beach on vacation sometimes.

-Sometime (no s) is also an adverb, but it is used to talk about an unspecified point in the future or an unspecified point in the past.
+Sometime (no s) is also an adverb.
+Use it to talk about an unspecified point in the future or an unspecified point in the past.

 We should get together for coffee sometime!